-Dry Mesic Oak Forests cover nearly one quarter of the CFA and represent the largest portion of forest habitat types.
-Dry Oak Pine Forests and Dry Calcareous Forests, Woodlands, and Glades occupy much smaller portions of the CFA.
+Dry Mesic Oak Forests cover almost half of the CFA and represent the largest portion of forest habitat types, followed by Dry Oak Pine Forests.
+Mixed Mesophytic and Pine-Oak Rocky Woodlands occupy much smaller portions of the CFA.
 Many of these dry forest types are threatened by invasive species, mesophication (gradual moistening), and lack of fire.
 Overbrowsing by deer reduces regeneration of oak and other palatable understory species.
-Smaller portions of forested areas are composed of Mixed Mesophytic Forests and Pine-Oak Rocky Woodlands.
+Smaller portions of forested areas are composed of Dry Calcareous Forests, Woodlands, and Glades, Montane Red Oak Forests on some high ridge tops, and Northern Hardwood Forests.
 The following pages include maps of forest habitat types and intact forest patches (based on the Appalachian and Mid-Atlantic Forest Patch Dataset compiled by The Nature Conservancy in 2011) with biodiversity.
-The remaining patches of intact forest provide small areas of core habitat for forest dependent species, as well as a matrix of forest habitat types within which forest species may shift and adapt to climate change.
-The diversity of forest types across elevational gradients requires careful management tied to specific site conditions and forest stand characteristics.